 Fitzpatrick and Peppler (2010) noticed that an often assumed response in how a biological community degrades with urban development is by an initial resilience to change in biological condition over low levels of development.
 Then, after the biological community undergoes a rapid change in condition with increasing levels of urban development, an exhaustion response occurs (a "flat line" response) when only a few tolerant species are left in the community (Waite et al., 2008; Fitzpatrick and Peppler, 2010).
-The U.S. Geological Survey's (USGC) National Water Quality Assessment Program scientific investigations observed a different response from this hypothetical depiction (Waite et al., 2008; Fitzpatrick and Peppler, 2010).
-They noticed that aquatic invertebrate communities begin to degrade with the onset of urban development, which indicates that some species are highly sensitive to physical and chemical changes associated with urban development, based on the observation that sensitive species were being lost over the initial stages of development in relatively undisturbed watersheds (Waite et al., 2008; Cuffney et al. 2010; Fitzpatrick and Peppler, 2010).
+The USGC's National Water Quality Assessment Program scientific investigations observed a different response from this hypothetical depiction (Waite et al., 2008; Fitzpatrick and Peppler, 2010).
+They noticed that aquatic invertebrate communities begin to degrade with the onset of urban development, which indicates that some species are highly sensitive to physical and chemical changes associated with urban development.
+There was no evidence that biological communities were resilient to even low levels of urban development, based on the observation that sensitive species were being lost over the initial stages of development in relatively undisturbed watersheds (Waite et al., 2008; Cuffney et al. 2010; Fitzpatrick and Peppler, 2010).